Together is power?

 In confirmation of these words, one can recall the recent statement of the adviser to the first deputy general director of the concern "Radioelectronic Technologies" Vladimir Mikheev in an interview with TASS.
 “We present the 6th generation combat aircraft in the form of a combined aircraft, that is, in two versions: manned and unmanned,” he said in an interview with TASS in July.
 Of course, the development of an optionally manned vehicle will require new knowledge, which Russia can gain as part of the work on the "Okhotnik".
 However, we repeat, it will not become the prototype of the new Russian fighter.

 Unmanned wingman.
-One sixth generation fighter is likely to be able to control several or more UAVs.
-Recall that now Australia and the United States are actively experimenting with unmanned aerial vehicles for existing combat aircraft.
-On July 2025, the Australian division of the American Boeing Corporation tested a group of three unmanned aerial vehicles in a fully autonomous mode.
-And even earlier it became known that Skyborg drones, starting in 16, will replace part of the F-XNUMX Fighting Falcon fighters in the US Air Force.
+One sixth-generation fighter is likely to be able to control several or more UAVs.
+Recall that now Australia and the United States are actively experimenting with unmanned wingmen for existing combat aircraft.
+On July XNUMX, the Australian division of the American corporation Boeing tested a group of three unmanned aerial vehicles in a fully autonomous mode.
+And even earlier it became known that Drones Skyborg, starting in 2025, will replace part of the F-16 Fighting Falcon fighters in the US Air Force.

 There are clear benefits to this approach.
 The UAV can perform the role of a reconnaissance aircraft, a "live target", or it can hit the enemy itself, while being in the fighter pilot's line of sight.
 That is, the actions of the UAV will be based on the "empirical" pilot experience obtained "here and now."
 This is fundamentally different from the situation in which unmanned vehicles would be under the control of a ground operator.
 At the same time, a completely autonomous mode (in particular, the use of neural networks) raises completely different questions.
 Including moral and ethical character.